Stephen Kalong Ningkan: Early political career

-Chief Minister
+Chief Minister of Sarawak

 After the conclusion of the 1963 Sarawak district council elections, Ningkan was appointed as the first Chief Minister of Sarawak on 22 July by the then Governor, Sir Alexander Waddell.
 Supreme Council (equivalent to Sarawak government cabinet today) was also formed with members such as Abdul Taib Mahmud, James Wong Kim Ming, Dunstan Endawie Enchana, Awang Hipni Pengiran Anu and Teo Kui Seng.

 The three principal advisers for Stephen Kalong Ningkan were Ting Tung Ming, Tony Shaw, and John Pike.
 Ting Tung Ming was Sibu Foochow, an SCA party member, and Ningkan's political secretary.
 Tony Shaw was Cambridge-educated expatriate, who joined Sarawak civil service in 1948 and worked as Sarawak state secretary.
 John Pike was an Oxford graduate expatriate who join the Sarawak civil service since 1949 and was the former Sarawak state secretary.
 John Pike, Phillip Pike, and Tony Shaw were the three expatriates within the Supreme Council (equivalent to cabinet ministers today).
 At the same time, they were also members of the Council Negri (equivalent to members of the state legislative assembly today).
 The expatriates had agreed to serve the government of Sarawak until 31 August 1967, four years after the formation of Malaysia.

 The Ningkan's adopted a three-stage decision-making process.
 Ningkan first discussed his policy with his three principal advisors.
 The matter was then forwarded to three other SNAP and SCA ministers.
 Finally, the policy was discussed in a full cabinet meeting involving two BARJASA members.
 Abdul Taib Mahmud, as a BARJASA cabinet minister, was dissatisfied because, despite his superior educational background, he was unable to exert much influence in cabinet decision-making, being subordinated to the three expatriate officers in Ningkan's cabinet.
 Similarly, PANAS, PESAKA and the Malaysian federal counterparts were also sidelined in the state cabinet decision-making.

 Therefore, the federal government mooted an idea of opening an UMNO branch in Sarawak, trying to unite the Sarawak Malays from BARJASA and PANAS parties, initially naming it as "United Malaysian Native Organisation" (UMNO).
 Shortly after the formation of Malaysia in September 1963, Haji Ghazali Jawi visited Sarawak to assess the feasibility of opening an UMNO branch in Sarawak or allowing the merger of PANAS and BARJASA into a separate party that has links to the federal government.
 The news had led to resignations of several non-Malay members from PANAS and annoyed Ningkan because he was not consulted on such important political maneuvering in the state.
 In October 1964, the UMNO general assembly decided that opening an UMNO in Sarawak was not feasible because without the support of non-Muslims, the party would not matter much in the state politics.
 Instead, they suggested the formation of a new party through the merger of BARJASA and PANAS by 1965.
 PANAS and BARJASA completed merger in 1968 and Parti Bumiputera was formed.